apeman/awesome_computer_science/README.md

 > This is the complete syllabus of _Computer Science and Engineering UG_.

-> Do not get overwhelmed by the long list.
-This is the roadmap for 4 years of degree course.

-_You could finish this all in just 1 year with continuity_

 #### Computer Science is divided in 4 parts
  - [Computer Science 1](#computer-science---1) : Hardware and Engineering part.
  - [Computer Science 2](#computer-science---2) : Everything that is required to write Programs.